NickScherbakov/NickScherbakov/README.md

-## 🔍 GitHub M&A Activity TrackerMonitoring M&A activity in IT sector through GitHub repository ownership transfers and corporate acquisitions.
+## 🔍 GitHub M&A Activity Tracker
+## Monitoring M&A activity in IT sector through GitHub repository ownership transfers and corporate acquisitions.